 My Diabetes Story

-While this post will be about my diabetes story, I want you to think about how it applies to you.
-Ask yourself this question, “Are you sick and tired of being sick and tired?”
+While this post is my diabetes story, however I want you to think about how it applies to you.

-- Since 2009 normal weight, truly normal blood sugars, drug and insulin free.
+• Since 2009 I have maintained normal weight, truly normal blood sugars, all while remaining drug and insulin free!!

 At diagnosis in 2009 I was an obese, chronically sick, out-of-control diabetic.
 Since 2009 I have been normal weight, rarely sick and I maintain truly normal blood sugars.
-My “diabetes story’ has been documented numerous times here’s another longer version, “My Diabetes Story“.
-More links at the end of this article.
+My “diabetes story’ has been documented numerous times on this website, but here’s another longer version, “My Diabetes Story“.

 Normal Blood Sugars are THE Key

-To optimize life and … living, you need to obtain and maintain truly normal blood sugars.
+To optimize health and fitness and by extension, to optimize life and living, your first task is to obtain and maintain truly normal blood sugars.

-You can’t do that unless you test your blood sugars regularly.
+You can’t do that at least initially, unless you test your blood sugars regularly.
 Trying to maintain normal blood sugars without a blood sugar or blood glucose meter is like trying to drive a car at night without the lights on…. very dangerous.

-But within a couple of weeks, things began to change, and within a few months, I WAS A NEW PERSON!
+Within a couple of weeks, things began to improve, and within a few months, I WAS A NEW PERSON!

 Check out my “before and after” ailment chart below to see the results I received with my diabetes treatment regimen.